kbjr/wasm-instructions/simd/const.md

 ( \enspace ) \to \mathsf{v128}
 $$

-In WAT, the $const_\mathsf{v128}$ value can be declared in multiple different shapes, each taking the form of a shape identifier keyword followed by a constant immediate to populate each lane of the vector.
+In WAT, the $const_\mathsf{v128}$ immediate can be declared in multiple different shapes, each taking the form of a shape identifier keyword followed by a value to populate each lane of the vector.

 $$
 const_\mathsf{v128} ::=